 Presidential Actions Restricting Entry of Nationals or Travelers from Designated Countries

-Q2: What are the “designated countries” subject to restrictions on entry?
+Q1: What are the “designated countries” for foreign nationals subject to restrictions on entry?

-For additional information, please see country summary table provided by Department of State, including summary table for Libya, North Korea, Syria, Venezuela, Yemen and Somalia (see page 2 of report for summary table): Dept of State Report on Implementation of Presidential Proclamation
+For additional information regarding restrictions, exemptions and waivers, please see country summary table provided by Department of State, including summary table by country: Dept of State Report on Implementation of Presidential Proclamation.

 Nationals of one of the designated countries – by birth or citizenship – who are impacted by the restrictions may be barred from entry to the United States, unless they qualify under an exemption or an officer approves a waiver.
 Those who qualify for exemptions or waivers may still be subject to additional scrutiny at consulates or ports of entry.

-The restrictions apply only to nationals from designated countries who:
+The restrictions apply to nationals from designated countries who: